2d1ff1cult/JPL-Su2025-2d3dgen/README.md

 3. To run PartPacker, execute `partpacker_run.bat`

-Changes were made to the original developers' code and stored in these forks
+Changes were made to the original developers' code and stored in these forks.
+The original repos are incompatible with any of the work presented here.